 - Dangerous Goods: If you have any dangerous goods on your premises, ensure they are kept secure in their usual storage place, and review inventory levels, documentation etc.

-- If your site normally has 24-hour occupation and you wish to completely close the site, please contact your insurance broker or insurer for advice.
+- If your site normally has 24-hour occupation and you wish to completely close or temporary close your site due to COVID-19, please contact your insurance broker or insurer for advice.
 Please update any relevant risk assessments so there is knowledge of the action to take in the event of an emergency.

 - With a limited staff presence, there may be a request to deploy employees or contractors to other tasks.
 Employees and contractors must not be exposed to tasks for which they have not received appropriate training e.g. working at heights or use of machinery.

 For additional information, please contact us on (07) 5482 7485